Undergraduate Academic Advising

 Helpful Resources

-• The University Advising Center offers major exploration guidance for students who are still in the process of exploring majors or are unsure about their current major.
+- The University Advising Center offers major exploration guidance for students who are still in the process of exploring majors (Exploratory),are unsure about their current major, or are seeking admission to the McCoy College of Business (Pre-Business).